 2. ‘Cry It Out Loud‘ Method

 This method may be hard for a lot of parents as well as the baby, which is why many parents deter from using it.
-However, many mothers have found it useful.
+However, some mothers have found it useful.
 The process involved is simple.
 When your baby is drowsy, place him in the crib and if he cries, comfort him without picking him up.
 Walk out of the room and allow your baby to self-soothe.
 He will eventually cry for a shorter duration of time and learn to fall asleep on his own.

 3. ‘No Tears’ Method

-This method involves comforting the baby each time she cries.
+This method involves comforting the baby each time he cries.
 The developer of the method, William Sears, believes that allowing the baby to cry without being comforted will impact him negatively.
 To use this method, you will need to establish a schedule and stick to it.
 Ensure that your baby feeds enough throughout the day to establish the connection between eating in the day and sleeping in the night.
 Use a specific word to denote sleep time and say it before bedtime each day.
 You may even use the same word if he wakes up in the middle of the night.
 Only respond and comfort when your baby is crying and awake.